 The Science Literacy Teaching Journal Club continues in 2014-15 for its fifth year with two distinct offerings described below.
 The journal club is a cooperative effort of the Teaching Effectiveness Program and the Science Literacy Program.
 Meetings feature lively, structured discussions across discipline and rank with occasional small-scale teaching experiments.
 Participants from all disciplines are invited to join the whole series or stop by for a specific conversation.
 All sessions will be held in 317 LISB (Lewis Integrated Sciences Building).

 Thursday 9am sessions will focus on classroom level assessment techniques used to determine how well our students are learning.
-We will use a new book Assessment in the College Classroom (Dirks, Wenderoth & Withers, 2014), part of the Scientific Teaching series, as a basis for our discussions.
+We will use a new book Assessment in the College Science Classroom (Dirks, Wenderoth & Withers, 2014), part of the Scientific Teaching series, as a basis for our discussions.
+The book can be purchased from several online retailers.
 These sessions are designed for participants who have familiarity with active learning and want to explore assessment more deeply.

 31st July 2014 at 10:30 am